 This entry is most likely to be of interest to people who are already aware of or involved with the effective altruism (EA) community.

 But it’s the fourteenth in this series of posts with anonymous answers — many of which are likely to be useful to everyone.
-Four of the most popular entries have been:
+You can find the complete collection here.

 Did you just land on our site for the first time?
 After this you might like to read about 80,000 Hours’ key ideas.